 UCM believes strongly in the development of an international perspective among its students and faculty.
 One of the most exciting educational experiences available is the opportunity for students to spend a semester or year studying abroad.
-More information about Study Abroad programs can be obtained from the International Center in Ward Edwards 1200.
-Students can visit www.ucmo.edu/international or call 660-543-4195.
+More information about Study Abroad programs can be obtained from the International Center in Elliott Union 302.
+Students can visit ucmo.edu/international or call 660-543-4195.